 If your email service has no “out of office” or similar feature, then this becomes a slightly different process:

-Create an new email account at a service that does do out-of-office notifications.
+- Create a new email account at a service that does do out-of-office notifications.
 (Gmail is one.)

 The good news is that regardless of which of these approaches you use, the results are in your control.
 You control the message sent to people.

-And of course, by leaving the account open, you’re prepared should you ever realize that closing it would have been a mistake for some other reason.
+And of course, by leaving the account open, you’re prepared should you ever realize that closing it was a mistake for some other reason.

 Keeping the emails from a closed account

-To answer the question asked: yes, it’s actually pretty easy to keep emails from an account you plan to close or abandon.
+To answer the other question asked: yes, it’s easy to keep emails from an account you plan to close or abandon.
 Either:

 or